What is Shoulder Arthritis?

 Arthritis is inflammation of a joint (the area where two bones meet in order to allow movement).
 The condition results in loss of cartilage (the smooth lining on the joint surfaces) and in severe cases results in the bones rubbing directly against each other.
 Without the cartilage lining, the typical features of arthritis arise including pain, swelling and stiffness.

-Because this happens over time, osteoarthritis is most common in people over age 50, although it may occur in younger people as well.
+Because this happens over time, osteoarthritis is most common in people over age 50, although it may also occur in younger people.

 Diagnosis of Shoulder Arthritis

-The most common symptom of shoulder arthritis is pain, which is aggravated by activity and progressively worsens.
+The most common symptom of shoulder arthritis is pain, aggravated by activity and progressively worsens.
 Limited motion is another common symptom.
 Doing daily activities, like brushing your hair, may cause pain.

 To diagnose shoulder arthritis, the physician and care team will review medical history and perform a physical exam.
 Images (x-ray and/or MRI) may be taken and can show arthritis development.

 Many people are aware of shoulder pain relating to arthritis, and yet many are surprised to receive this diagnosis.
 Whatever the case may be, conservative and surgical treatment options exist.
-At Sano Orthopedics, we take an individualized treatment approach, which we call the road map to wellness.
+At Sano Orthopedics, we take an individualized treatment approach called the road map to wellness.

 Identifying your goals is the first step of wellness.
 Seeking an active lifestyle?
 Avoiding surgery at all costs?
 Other medical reasons to consider?
-We will tailor a plan to fit your needs and goals.
+Your surgeon will tailor a plan to fit your needs and goals.

-Depending on the level of pain and damage suffered by a patient, we will recommend a treatment regimen that will relieve symptoms.
+Depending on the level of pain and damage a patient suffers, we recommend a treatment regimen to relieve symptoms.
 Some of the most common recommendations include:

 - Activity modification